 - Using bid adjustments to spend less budget on lower converting locations, times or devices and more budget on the better converting locations, times or devices.

-The process of finding the right Max CPC bid level can be simplified if you stick to a set cost-per-conversion (cost-per-acquisition) target for a lead generation website, or a return-on-ad-spend target for ecommerce websites.
+The process of finding the right Max CPC bid level can be simplified if you stick to a set cost-per-conversion (cost-per-acquisition) target for a lead generation website, or a return-on-ad-spend target for ecommerce PPC campaigns.

 The CPA target is basically the amount you are willing to pay for each conversion on your website.
 It can be combined with the conversion rate to give an Ideal Max.
 CPC value.
 A 20% boost is given for the difference between the Max CPC and the Actual CPC: